 - 1. Name of group - 2.
-Name and background information/training of group facilitator - 3.
+Name and background information/training of group facilitator for peer-led group.
+Name of Pediatric Group Well-Visit Coordinator. - 3.
 Site where group visits took place - 4.
 Narrative on the group process that includes: location and frequency of the group meetings - 5.
 List of major topics/themes discussed at each meeting - 6.
-A description of the way that self-management support is built into the groups - 7.
+A description of the way that self-management support is built into the groups.
+For Pediatric Group Well-Care visits, a description of the cohort. - 7.
 An assessment of successes and opportunities for improvement of the group - 8.
-Documentation of minimum of 16 PHC patient visits, via list of attendees with DOB and dates of meetings
+Documentation of minimum of 16 PHC patient visits, via list of attendees with DOB and dates of meetings.
+Pediatric well-care visits should be billed administrively (date of service must also appear as they occurred in eReports).
+Completion of this UOS template does not guarantee credit in the W15 QIP clinical measure.

-Proposed groups may submit elements 1-7 above prospectively for review and feedback at any time in the year, before groups start, to ensure program will be eligible for bonus.
+Proposed groups may submit elements 1-7 above prospectively for review and feedback at any time in the year, before groups start, to ensure the program will be eligible for the incentive.

-All documentation must be submitted on the Peer-led Self-Management Support Group template (Appendix II) by January 31 following the measurement year via email to gip@partnershiphp.org or fax to (707) 863-4316.
+All documentation must be submitted on the Peer-led Self-Management Support Group (Appendix II) or Pediatric Group Visit template (Appendix III) by January 31 following the measurement year via email to gip@partnershiphp.org or fax to (707) 863-4316.